univec-ai/postvec/web/docs/install/uninstall.md

   postvec-onnxruntime
 ```

-On EL9, `dnf remove` the corresponding names (`postgresql18-postvec`, …).
+On EL9, `dnf remove` the corresponding names (`postgresql18-postvec`, ...).

 ## Exit 3

-Exit code 3 indicates that SQL teardown completed but the CLI did not modify a
+Exit code 3 means SQL teardown finished, but the CLI left a hand-owned or
-hand-owned or drifted configuration file.
-The diagnostic identifies the file
+drifted configuration file untouched.
+The diagnostic names the file and
-and line.
+line.
 A launcher may still be connecting to the removed database.
 `--keep-config` produces the same state explicitly and is required for a
 URI-only target.